w1ndro1d/MechKeyDroid/README.md

-Application that runs in the background, listens for keypress and makes mechanical keyboard sounds as you type.
+C# application that runs in system tray, listens for keypress and makes mechanical keyboard noises as you type.
+Keypress volume is adjustable in realtime using the slider provided.
+Currently supports two types of sounds: Default and Thock.